AfzalHussainS/-Uber-2024-Analytics-Dashboard---Power-BI/README.md

 ## 👨‍💼 **About the Developer**

 **Afzal Hussain S** - Data Analytics Professional
-📍 Tamil Nadu, India
-🎓 Data Analytics Intern at Kritilab
+🎓 Data Analytics Intern at International Seaport Dredging(DEME)
 💼 Specialized in Power BI, SQL, Python, and Geospatial Analysis

 ### **Connect With Me**